 - Medical Assistants are predicted to increase by 23% (much faster than average) through the year 2024.

 This course will focus on ethical issues and scenarios that relate directly to employees and their work environment.
 Students will develop a clearer sense of how, as a future employee, their corporate code of ethics will relate to operational decisions made on a daily basis.
-The focus will be placed on organizational ethics, corporate social responsibility, corporate governance, role of government, blowing the whistle, and ethics and technology.
+The focus will be placed on organizational ethics, corporate social responsibility, corporate governance, the role of government, blowing the whistle, and ethics and technology.

 This course provides broad coverage of the field of psychology, introducing the basic concepts, theories, and applications that constitute the discipline.
 Topics covered include sensation and perception, sleep and dreams, classical and operant conditioning, foundations of memory, motivation, and emotion, nature and nurture, and personality.

 This course introduces fundamental scientific concepts in Earth Science.
 Students will explore a broad spectrum of earth science topics from Earth’s position in the solar system to the delicate ecological systems on Earth’s surface.
 Topics covered include the scientific method, motions of the earth, earth materials, plate tectonics, earthquakes, weathering, erosion, winds, atmosphere, weather, climate, oceans, and ecology, and the environment.